ACCP/SCP History(The early days, as related by the late Joseph E. Paris, MD, Past President)

 - Todd Wilcox – 2015-2017

 One of the SCP’s most felicitous moves has been the development of the Armond Start Award.
 The award was created in 1998 at the Fourth SCP Annual Meeting in San Antonio, Texas.
 Recipients are selected by a committee of all past presidents, plus the sitting president and the president elect, on the basis of adherence to the highest ethical standards and dedication to research, publication, and training.
 The first recipient was Ron Shansky in 1999.
 Other recipients have been: Joseph Paris in 2002, Steven Spencer in 2003, Dianne Rechtine in 2004, John May in 2005, Michael Puisis in 2006.
-They were followed by Bob Greifinger in 2007, Anne Spaulding in 2008, Steven Shelton in 2009, Marc Stern in 2010, Lynn Sander in 2011, Michelle Staples-Horne in 2013, Joe Goldenson in 2014, David Thomas in 2015, Dean Rieger in 2016 and Warren Ferguson in 2017, and Thomas Lincoln in 2018.
+They were followed by Bob Greifinger in 2007, Anne Spaulding in 2008, Steven Shelton in 2009, Marc Stern in 2010, Lynn Sander in 2011, Michelle Staples-Horne in 2013, Joe Goldenson in 2014, David Thomas in 2015, Dean Rieger in 2016, Warren Ferguson in 2017, and Thomas Lincoln in 2018.
 The Armond Start is the highest award a correctional physician may receive.

 Armond Start Award